leonidboykov/getmoe/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/leonidboykov/getmoe)](https://goreportcard.com/report/github.com/leonidboykov/getmoe)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=leonidboykov/getmoe)](https://dependabot.com)

-Get Moe &ndash; is a REST client for image boards, such as Moebooru and Danbooru.
+Get Moe is a REST client for image boards, such as Moebooru, Gelbooru and Danbooru.
 The goal of the project is to provide APIs for the most well-known image boards (boorus).
 This project started for the purpose of researching of various characters popularity, rather than image grabbing, however save feature